 各种枪打在身上是什么感觉？ - 体验.
 Meurtre de 16 Afghans : un soldat américain avoue pour échapper à la peine de mort.
 Les mots sans concession de l'ambassadeur de France à Kaboul.
 Vintage Afghanistan Photos Show Life And Travel In The 1960s.
 Before Afghanistan became synonymous with the war and the Taliban, it looked quite a bit different.

 The scenes mostly depict daily life in the Afghan capital from holiday celebrations, to military displays, to kids heading off to school, though some document the Podlich family's travels around the region.
 Hervé ASQUIN (Military_Zone) sur Twitter.
 Opiates killed 8 Americans in Afghanistan, Army records show.
 Eight soldiers died of overdoses involving heroin, morphine or other opiates in 2010-1156 soldiers, including the eight, were investigated for using, possessing or selling the drugsMore soldiers in the Army overall are testing positive for heroin useThe Taliban are believed to be stockpiling opium to finance their activities, U.N. reported (CNN) -- Eight American soldiers died of overdoses involving heroin, morphine or other opiates during deployments in Afghanistan in 2010 and 2011, according to U.S.

+Army investigative reports.
+The overdoses were revealed in documents detailing how the Army investigated a total of 56 soldiers, including the eight who fell victim to overdoses, on suspicion of possessing, using or distributing heroin and other opiates.
+At the same time, heroin use apparently is on the rise in the Army overall, as military statistics show that the number of soldiers testing positive for heroin has grown from 10 instances in fiscal year 2002 to 116 in fiscal year 2010.
 Pakistan PM to Meet Qataris on Taliban Office.
 Afghanistan: The Trials of Woman Paratrooper Khatool Mohammadzai.
 Upper Gereshk: The Helmand plan meets tough reality.
 2 October 2011Last updated at 00:31 By John Cantlie Gereshk Valley, Helmand "This place makes you old fast," one marine told me After 10 years in Afghanistan, foreign troops can claim successes in the notorious province of Helmand - but a vicious guerrilla war still rages in the Upper Gereshk valley, which US marines are in the process of handing back to British forces.

 It has only just turned 07:00 and it's already pushing 35C (95F).
 The three litres of warm water you drank at dawn have already soaked into your flak vest.
 The patrol advances slowly, inching through poppy fields like their lives depended on it.
 Saffron could displace opium poppies as Afghans’ cash crop of choice.
 Farmers’ fields outside the western Afghanistan city of Herat are about to blossom into a purple form of gold.